 Tor.com is publisher neutral, and as such, boasts contributors and content from many different SF/F publishers and fandoms.
 Tor.com debuted online on July 20, 2008.

-Chris Lough is the production manager for Tor.com and his job is literally to work in an iconic New York City skyscraper and ask people to write silly things about Star Trek.
+Chris Lough is the content director for Tor.com and his job is literally to work in an iconic New York City skyscraper and ask people to write silly things about Star Trek.
 I know, right?!?

-Sarah Tolf is the production assistant for Tor.com.
+Sarah Tolf is the associate production manager for Tor.com.
 Finally, her lifetime devotion to nerdy pursuits and campaigns against misplaced modifiers have proven lucrative!

-Emily Asher-Perrin is a staff writer for Tor.com and comes from an alternate universe.
+Emmet Asher-Perrin is the senior staff writer for Tor.com and comes from an alternate universe.
 She is the sort of person who enjoys cosplaying, obscure quotes, and arguing the finer points of Jedi/Time Lord/Federation history over tequila/coffee/incredibly spicy food.
 Apparently, she could sing before she could talk.